 In a sense, DevOps is the kryptonite of user errors.
 But, it doesn't do that job alone: its side-kick is automated, shift-left testing.
 Google says that the three primary goals of DevOps are to "deliver software quickly, reliably, and safely."
 You don't just want faster app launches; you want secure launches that are reliable and deliver a greater ROI.

-And, there's no automated testing that facilitates DevOps quite like synthetic monitoring.
+And the best testing automation technique that facilitates DevOps is synthetic monitoring.

 Synthetic Monitoring + DevOps